Lake Central Airlines

-Lake Central Airlines was an airline that served points in the midwestern and eastern United States from 1950 to 1968, when it merged into Allegheny Airlines.
-In 1979 Allegheny became USAir.
-In 1997 USAir became US Airways.
-In 2015 US Airways was acquired by American Airlines.
+Lake Central Airlines was a local service carrier and scheduled airline that served multiple locations throughout the midwestern and eastern United States from 1950 to 1968, when it then merged into Allegheny Airlines.
+In 1979 Allegheny became USAir, and in 1997, USAir became US Airways.
+In 2015, US Airways was acquired by American Airlines through a merging of the two companies.

 History

 The airline was founded as Turner Airlines in 1948; it was based at Weir Cook Airport (now Indianapolis International Airport) in Indianapolis, Indiana.
-Lake Central's network in the 1950s extended from Chicago to Pittsburgh; in August 1953 it scheduled flights to 21 airports and in May 1968 to 39.
+Lake Central's network in the 1950s extended from Chicago to Pittsburgh; in August 1953 it had scheduled flights to 21 airports, and in May 1968, this number increased to 39.

 Like other local service airlines regulated by the federal Civil Aeronautics Board, Lake Central was subsidized; in 1962 its revenue of $10.8 million included $4.2 million of "pub. serv. rev.".

 In February 1955 Lake Central Airlines became the first employee-owned scheduled airline in the history of the air transport industry.
-162 employees (65% of the total) bought 97.5% of the outstanding stock, 25% outright and the rest financed over 24 months.
+162 employees (65% of the total) bought 97.5% of the outstanding stock, 25% outright, and the rest financed over 24 months.

 Effective July 1, 1968, the airline was acquired by and merged into Allegheny Airlines.
 Allegheny later closed the Indianapolis base and sold the Nord 262s, which had proven unreliable.
-Lake Central had planned on acquiring new Boeing 737-200s but the order was cancelled.
+Lake Central had planned on acquiring new Boeing 737-200s, but the order was cancelled.

 Fleet

-It flew Douglas DC-3s, Convair 340s, Convair 580s, Beechcraft Bonanzas, and Nord 262s.
-DC-3 flights ended in 1967 and by spring 1968 Lake Central had an all-turboprop fleet of Convair 580s and Nord 262s.
+Lake Central flew Douglas DC-3s, Convair 340s, Convair 580s, Beechcraft Bonanzas, and Nord 262s.
+DC-3 flights ended in 1967, and by spring of 1968 Lake Central had an all-turboprop fleet of Convair 580s and Nord 262s.